dont-code/ng-xtend/README.md

 For example, think of a "Money" plugin that delegates the "Currency" management to another plugin, without even knowing it.
 - Action Components: Provides actionable services on types without User Interface elements.

+Then, we can think of more advanced components, like
+- Workflow component: Enable pre-defined flow of pages (list to detail for example...)

 ## How will it work ?

 As you can infer from the preceding descriptions, the ng-xtend framework heavily relies on types.
 Any data manipulated in a ng-xtendable application manipulates data with a type.